 The first commercial wind farm in Alberta was installed on Cowley Ridge near Pincher Creek in 1993.
 This was one of the earliest wind farms in all of Canada and at the time Alberta was the third largest generator of wind energy in the country, behind only Quebec and Ontario.

 An increase in wind turbines has also come with an increase in criticisms.
 One of the main critiques has been that living in close proximity to wind turbines has negative health effects.
 You may have even heard about marches in Ontario where groups of rural landowners organized protests in an attempt to tell the province that they didn’t want wind turbines installed in their rural communities.

-In response, the Ontario Ministry of Health and the Council of Canadian Academics have published reports stating that the only causal effect of wind turbine noise was, annoyance.
+In response, the Ontario Ministry of Health and the Council of Canadian Academics published a report confirming that the only causal effect of wind turbine noise was, annoyance.
 In addition, they found that any potential negative effects caused by the annoyance of wind turbines are still significantly less dangerous to human health than fossil fuel emissions, especially with the publication of new research demonstrating the significant negative health outcomes associated with air pollution.

 Another common critique of wind turbines is that they cause a disproportionate number of bird and bat deaths.
 The exact number of deaths caused by wind turbines and related infrastructure is hard to come by and similar reports, issued by different actors have yielded very different results.
 However, there is some consensus, including that wind turbines do cause at least some bird mortality and that wind power and associated infrastructure is expected to increase exponentially in the coming years, which could mean more related bird and bat mortality.